Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- So far this season, Pittsburgh and its opponents have hit the over in 58 of its 111 games with a total.
+- Pittsburgh's games have gone over the total in 59 of its 112 chances.

-- The Pirates are 8-5-0 against the spread in their 13 games that had a posted line this season.
+- The Pirates have an against the spread record of 9-5-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!